George G. Bloomer

-George G. Bloomer (born January 23, 1963) is an evangelist, pastor, author, televangelist, speaker and entrepreneur.
+George G. Bloomer is an evangelist, pastor, author, televangelist, speaker and entrepreneur.
 He is the pastor and founder of Bethel Family Worship Center, a multi-cultural ministry in Durham, North Carolina.
 Bloomer is also the founder of G.G.
-Bloomer Ministries where he travels internationally delivering life-changing messages.
-George Bloomer's evangelistic and church sermons can be seen on his show, Spiritual Authority on the TCT Network.
+Bloomer Ministries where he travels internationally delivering religious messages.
+Bloomer also has a show, Spiritual Authority on the TCT Network.
 He was the host of the television program, Rejoice in the Word, which aired on Friday nights on The Word Network until his departure in September 2019.
 He now hosts the television show, The Battleground, every Saturday night on TCT Network.
-As an entrepreneur, he founded Blooming House Publishers, Blooming Records and other for profit businesses.
+As an entrepreneur, he founded Blooming House Publishers and Blooming Records.

 Ministry

 Bethel Family Worship Center

 George Bloomer founded Bethel Family Worship Center in 1996, after conducting a 30-day old-fashioned Holy Ghost Crusade in Durham, NC on Liberty Street.
 The first service began on Sunday morning after the tent revival in the T. Q. Business Complex on Corcoran Street, downtown Durham and later moved their services to 515 Dowd Street in Durham, NC.